2024 Market Hours

 Cultural Programming

-• Kids activities all market hours (Kinderecke Hut)
+• Kids' activities during all Market hours (Kinderecke Hut)

 • 2 Days - 1 German artisan providing woodworking demonstrations in the Kinderecke Hut

-• Live entertainment all market hours (Winter Pavilion)
+• Live entertainment during all Market hours (Winter Pavilion)

 • Market Scavenger Hunt